 (717) 238-7365 x201 | firstname.lastname@example.org

-Prior to working for United Way of Pennsylvania, Kristen served as executive director of the Pennsylvania Association of County Administrators of Mental Health and Developmental Services.
+Prior to working for United Way of Pennsylvania and PA 211, Kristen served as executive director of the Pennsylvania Association of County Administrators of Mental Health and Developmental Services.
 Before that, she was Government Relations Manager for the County Commissioners Association of Pennsylvania and Regulatory Reform Director for the Pennsylvania Farm Bureau.

 During her career, Kristen has helped to shape changes to state law and regulations for a variety of issues ranging from how county human services are funded to alternative energy credits and tax assessment for farms and forestland.
 As an executive of two membership organizations, she led these nonprofits through significant changes that have improved their financial standing and service to members.
 She enjoys crafting strategies and mobilizing public interest advocates to engage in grassroots policy advocacy.